 How Does the CFTC Work?

 The CFTC is charged with investigations and taking action in cases where illegal trading activities appear to be taking place.
 The investigation may have to do with any type of domestic or international trading.
 Swaps, futures, and commodities trading are a few examples that fall under the eye of the CFTC.
+Another example is when firms do reverse mergers, or take advantage of reverse merger shells, and then conduct illegal/unethical transactions.

 The process of investigating and bring charges involves working closely with the public and a number of government organizations.
 The Department of Justice and the US Attorney’s Office are prime examples.
 State governmental agencies may also be involved in the investigations.
 International governments may also be consulted if the activity involves trades other than domestic ones.
 Private businesses and even individuals may be sources of information about the alleged fraudulent activity.
 Along with action taken by the CFTC, the results may also open the defendant to the possibility of criminal and civil action.